canonical/microceph/docs/how-to/mount-block-device.rst

     $ sudo rbd feature disable block_pool/bd_foo object-map fast-diff deep-flatten

-To change the default behavior for the cluster, you can update the ``rbd_default_features`` config option:
+To change the default behaviour for the cluster, you can update the ``rbd_default_features`` config option:

 .. code-block:: none